 9 things to consider when changing your sofa…

-To make sure you get it right, we’ve asked the experts at this source – an award-winning, upmarket furniture retailer with seven showrooms across the UK – for the key things to think about when changing the most important seat in your home.
-Along with some other great tips they recommend that if you sit for long periods of time then you should get a recliner so that you can start exercising with your recliner.
+To make sure you get it right, we’ve asked the experts at sofa.com – an award-winning, upmarket furniture retailer with seven showrooms across the UK – for the key things to think about when changing the most important seat in your home.

 First things first.
 Before you fall head-over-heels in love with a sofa, you’ll need to know you can get it into your home.